 Master of Science in Communication Data Science

-Students will be experts in the emerging field of data science for communication.
-Graduates will learn about theories and principles underlying human communication and the ways in which people utilize and engage with communication technologies.
+Students will learn a range of data science skills such as developing scalable data systems, using state-of-the-art software and infrastructure for data science, designing data analyses with statistical methods, and working in multi-disciplinary data science teams.
 They will also understand the technical underpinnings of emerging communication platforms, ranging from social media to enterprise collaboration platforms to virtual and augmented reality.
-They will have the capability to build these technologies and effectively manage teams that do so.
+Students will have the capability to build these technologies and effectively manage teams that do so.
 They will also master the theoretical and technical tools to investigate and analyze large volumes of data generated by digital communication platforms using machine learning and artificial intelligence.

 Prospective students can refer to the Annenberg website for more information about the program.

 All information contained here is summarized from the USC Catalogue and is considered non-official.
 For all rules, regulations, procedures, and outlines, please see the current academic year USC Catalogue.
 The USC Catalogue supersedes all other publications.